2020 United States presidential election in Utah

 With no major third-party challenges, Trump improved his vote share by 13% while Biden improved on Hillary Clinton's 2016 results by 10.3 percentage points.
 Biden's improvement garnered him the highest percentage by a Democratic presidential nominee in Utah since Lyndon Johnson won with 54.9% of the vote in 1964, as Biden overtook the vote shares of Hubert Humphrey in 1968, Barack Obama in 2008, and Jimmy Carter in 1976 (the only other Democratic nominees to surpass a third of the state's vote since 1964).
 Biden's greatest support came from Salt Lake County, the state's most populous county, where he won 53.7%, the first outright majority for a Democratic nominee in the county since Johnson in 1964.
 Biden also won Summit County (Park City), which, along with Salt Lake, was one of two counties in the state Hillary Clinton had carried in 2016 (and the only one where she had won a majority); and he flipped Grand County (Moab), which had voted Democratic in 1992 and 2008.

 Per exit polls by the Associated Press, Trump's strength in Utah came from Mormons.
 53% of voters identified as Mormons, and Trump received 72% of their votes.
 Trump also won the suburban areas, which make up 57% of the state, with 54% of the vote.

-Utah is also one of the 7 states (along with Arkansas, Nevada, California, Illinois, Florida, and Hawaii) as well as the District of Columbia in which Trump’s margin increased from 2016.
+Utah was one of the six states (along with Arkansas, Nevada, California, Florida, and Hawaii) as well as the District of Columbia, in which Trump's share of the vote increased from 2016.